Zeying-Gong/aiaa4220_hw3/README.md

 ### Dataset Preparation

-**⚠️ Important:** You must obtain API credentials for dataset download.
+**⚠️ Important:** You must obtain API credentials and habitat-sim environment for dataset download.
 Contact the instructors if you need assistance.

 1. **Download Scene Datasets**